spanners/dissertation/dissertation/diss.markdown

 experience in using Language X to product a UI compared to Language Y (Declarative languages like Elm, etc)

-I wish to verify, empirically, the comparisons and claims made on the [What is FRP?](http://elm-lang.org/learn/What-is-FRP.elm) page of the elm-lang.org website, and those claimed it's research paper (detailing the implementation of Elm, **benefits**, etc.)
+I wish to verify, empirically, the comparisons and claims made on the [http://elm-lang.org/learn/What-is-FRP.elm]() page of the elm-lang.org website, and those claimed it's research paper (detailing the implementation of Elm, **benefits**, etc.)